The Guide to Photo Slides in 2025: History, Uses, Tips, and More

 You can do this with a slide scanner machine that connects to your Windows or Mac computer and adds the photos to your hard drive.
 There are even stand-alone slide scanning machines that transfer images directly to an SD card.
 That way you won’t need an adapter.
 You can find these devices on Amazon or other online stores.

-Another option is to use a professional slide preservation service like Capture.
-We’ll not only transfer your slides to digital copies, but automatically integrate with Google Photos for easy digital photo album organization.
+Another option is to use one of the professional companies that convert slides to digital like Capture.
+We’ll not only transfer your slides to digital copies but automatically integrate with Google Photos for easy digital photo album organization.
 Plus, we use professional equipment and a state-of-the-art tracking and security system to monitor your photo slides throughout the whole process and ensure the memories are safe and secure.

 Sharing and Preserving Photo Slides